suspect-devices/digithink/docs/buildnotes/ezra.md

           "WBT5NL/dzF5+6THLC3jEL03GtenjQSAE6BgXdc7gSfeFaYIWsm19GEMgEt1Yz9Z6fLqtHVaLcesL0dcXdpSSd8bJWME/q8rRmiG5hoUpsyrEE90yDR7eNmT5nWQ6l>

 ```
-## Checking the tail data and transferring the mail from the old host
+## Checking the mail data and transferring the mail from the old host

 I didnt see any difference between the new account and the transferred ones so I transferred the mail the old shcool way.
 *This was wrong.*